What to Know Before Visiting Sotogrande

 Historically, it has always been the holiday destination for families from Madrid and Seville.
 However, since Covid, the permanent population has grown.
 Drawn by the international school, families from all over the world have moved here full-time, creating a great mix of nationalities that makes it an interesting place to live year-round.

 Whether you are heading down for a round of golf, to catch a polo match, or just to get away for a few days, it is a very easy place to navigate once you get your bearings.
-Best of all, it sits under 20 minutes away from Estepona, which makes it effortless to pop back and forth for lunch or dinner.
+Best of all, it sits under 20 minutes away from Estepona and 30-40 minutes from Marbella, which makes it effortless to pop back and forth for lunch or dinner.

 This is my personal, tried-and-tested Sotogrande travel guide which hopefully will give you some ideas on to how to spend your time when you visit.